 In business, Key Performance Indicators (KPIs) help you see the big picture and evaluate your strategies to better adjust them.
+There are many different KPI examples that you can use to track and evaluate a company’s success.
 Measuring digital marketing KPIs is one of the crucial functions of a marketing department.
 Why?

 Because digital marketing, more than any other form of marketing, thrives on the proper use of KPIs.
 With digital marketing, almost everything is quantifiable.
 You can see how much your marketing strategy is costing you each step of the way and understand how much Return on Investment you’re getting.
 However, along with this ability to quantify, challenges and questions arise.
 Some of these challenges include:

-- Will these KPIs accurately reflect your “wins and losses” in the real world?
+- Will these online marketing KPIs accurately reflect your “wins and losses” in the real world?

 - How can you “move the dial” on these KPIs in a positive way?